This page covers conventions for contributing to the Go backend. Read Architecture first if you haven’t already.

 2. Repository interface — add to internal/repository/interfaces.go

-3. Repository implementationinternal/repository/<name>_repository.go
+3. Repository implementationinternal/repository/<group>/<name>.go

 4. Use caseinternal/usecase/<group>/<name>_usecase.go + types file

-5. Handlerinternal/handler/<name>_handler.go
+5. Handlerinternal/handler/<group>/<name>.go

-6. Routes — wire into internal/server/server.go
+6. Routes — wire into internal/server/routes.go

 7. DI — wire repository + use case in internal/app/container.go